-OData annotations (such as resource identifiers, type, etag, and Links Property) shall be ignored by the service on Update.
+OData annotations (such as resource identifiers, type, and etag) shall be ignored by the service on Update.
 This includes any annotations matching the forms "PropertyName@odata.
 TermName" or "@odata.
 TermName", where PropertyName is the name of the property being annotated, and TermName is the specific OData annotation term.
 If an Update request only contains OData annotations, the service should return the NoOperation message defined in the Base Message Registry.
+In order to gain the protection semantics of an etag, the If-Match or If-None-Match header shall be used for that protection and not the @odata.etag property value.